Your Brain vs. Your Appetite [Infographic]

 Certain foods, like those rich in fiber, make you feel fuller and can prevent overeating.
 Wilson also advises not to assign meaning to food.
 Food is food, and it's meant to nourish your body, she says.

 Moreover, listen to your body's cues and try to focus on spending time with family rather than food.

 Hunger and appetite are two separate processes that work in complex ways, which is partially why weight management can be difficult.

 "Hunger itself is a primary reflex," says Clinical Neurophysiologist Mircea T. Iacob, MD.
 Your brain measures hunger by reading changes in the levels of hormones and nutrients in the blood.
 These are controlled by a number of hormones, mostly within the gastrointestinal (GI) system.

 "When those hormones are released, it activates your brain to look for food," Dr. Iacob says.

 On the other hand, appetite, or hedonic eating, is more driven by the pleasure centers in your brain.
 This explains why you crave food or have trouble stopping at just one (or two) cookies.

 "When serotonin levels are low, you'll look for ways to boost those pathways, such as eating carbohydrates," says Dr. Iacob.
 "These hormones, which control and regulate appetite, can vary from person to person based on factors such as weight or sleep deprivation."
 For those reasons, he suggests keeping a regular sleep schedule and avoiding triggers.

-If you find yourself unable to control how much you eat, or if you eat until you make yourself sick, Dr. Lowden suggests seeking the help of a specialist.
+Finally, Wilson suggests that you assess your relationship with food.
+If you're using food for anything other than to nourish yourself — or if you find yourself unable to control how much you eat or eat until you feel sick — she suggests seeking the help of a specialist.

-To learn more, see what’s really going on in your body and why it’s hard to pass on that extra piece of pie:
+To learn more, see what is really going on in your body and why it is hard to pass on that extra piece of pie: